 I had the privilege to chat over e-mail with Hans Fremuth from Metability Software about image metadata.
 He was very gracious not only to answer my questions but also to provide a great history of the image metadata standards available today (EXIF, IPTC, XMP).
 His long history with file metadata in general and image metadata in particular makes him a great resource for a serious photographer.
 Hans’ great understanding of the history of modern image metadata standards provides great clarity to his vision about the field of managing unstructured data in general and image metadata in particular.
 This article is the first part of the interview.

-Question: Who is Hans Fremuth?
+Who is Hans Fremuth?
 And what is Metability Software?

 Metability Software is a self-funded startup that focuses solely on file metadata in content-bearing files.
 Many editing applications have support for some basic metadata editing, but it’s really not very sophisticated.
 We believe metadata will be the backbone of managing files in the future – and this means it’s time for some better tools to do this.
-We want to be the
+We want to be the ‘Swiss Army Knife’ for all things about file metadata.
+It’s a long way to go, especially since generally accepted standards are missing.
+But we are just starting anyway.

-Question : On your blog you compare files without metadata to cans without labels.
+Question: On your blog you compare files without metadata to cans without labels.
 You not only talk about image files, or video files, but all files on one’s computer or network.
 Why is creating metadata for files important?

 The simple answer: because it’s about time!
 Think of it this way: we have been pushing around files based on its file name since the fall of the Soviet Empire.
 That’s some time ago, really.
 What was the biggest innovation since then?
 We can give our files names that are longer than 8 characters, wow!